 The use of standardised procedures for the collection, preparation, testing, storage and redistribution of biological material is necessary so that researchers receive samples that can be used in an accurate and reproducible manner, that are fit for purpose and of uniform high quality.
 Standardisation and validation of procedures can eliminate pre-analytical variations and provide reliable test results thereby ensuring the quality of the downstream biomedical research.

-Therefore, our operations are run under the control of a well-defined Quality Management System (QMS) and certified for the following norms:
+Therefore, our operations are run under the control of a well-defined Quality Management System (QMS) and certified for the following norm:

 With its move to Dudelange and in accordance with the requirements of the accreditation bodies, IBBL’s accreditation to ISO 17025:2005 (general requirements for the competence of testing and calibration laboratories) has been voluntarily interrupted.
 IBBL will seek re-accreditation in its new premises by mid-2018.
 Meanwhile, our operations will ensure continuous compliance with the norm for the following testing methods:

-Finally, our operations are also compliant with the principles of ISO 17043:2010 (Proficiency Testing) and with ISO Guide 34:2009 Reference Material Production.
+Finally, our operations are also compliant with the principles of ISO 17043:2010 (Proficiency Testing), with ISO Guide 34:2009 Reference Material Production and with NF S96-900:2011 (certification), a French national norm, which specifies the requirements for the management system of a Biological Resource Centre (BRC) and the quality of biological resources.

 For more details about IBBL’s Quality Management System, please read our Quality Manual.